PhD Studentship - Animal Genomics

 .

 This PhD will be aligned to and is funded by the “The New Zealand Sheep of the Future (SoF) Programme” which is a partnership between the Ministry for Primary Industries (MPI) and Focus Genetics an independent subsidiary of Pāmu (Landcorp Farming Ltd).
-The SoF is a seven-year funded programme finishing in June 2029.
-With AgResearch the Lead Science Provider for the Programme.
+The SoF is a seven-year funded programme finishing in June 2029 with Bioeconomy Science Institute the Lead Science Provider for the programme.
 The overall aim of SoF is to redefine the New Zealand sheep sector of the future by breeding resilient fit-for-purpose animals for the economic, environmental, and social benefit of New Zealand.
 The long-term objectives of the programme are to:

 - Increase the value of all sheep-based production systems and improve the viability of farming businesses through increased genetic diversity for climate adaptability and new farm system approaches.